cineengine/cineengine-docs/index.md

 Cine Engine Studio is the project management, production tracking, media review platform and set of production pipeline tools that teams in the creative industries use to collaborate.

-We connect people, simplify workflows and increase studio efficiency.{: .fs-6 .fw-300 }
+We connect people, simplify workflows and increase studio efficiency.

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it in action](https://youtube.com/cineengine){: .btn .fs-5 .mb-4 .mb-md-0 }

+{: .fs-6 .fw-300 }

 ## Solutions